Haoming02/sd-webui-memory-release/README.md

 ### Experimental
 You can optionally go to the `System` section of **Settings** tab to enable `Unload Checkpoint after Generation`.
-This mimics how **ComfyUI** works: Only keeping the Checkpoint in memory during generation.
-This achieves the maxinum memory cleanse; but the reloading may take a while depending on your system specs.
+This makes it so that Checkpoint is only kept in memory during generation, thus achieving the most memory reduction, but the reloading may take a while depending on your system specs.

 <hr>